liquidbiopsyinfo.com - LIQOMICS Liquid Biopsy Knowledge Base Evidence-Based Liquid Biopsy Knowledge

 Appropriate Use Cases:

-- Post-chemoradiation risk stratification: Identify high-risk patients (HR 5.1) for intensified surveillance
+1. Post-treatment risk stratification: Identify high-risk patients (HR 5.5 in advanced disease) for intensified surveillance

 Standard Care Remains Primary Approach:

-- CA19-9 and imaging continue as standard surveillance modalities
+• Clinical examination, imaging, and SCC antigen continue as standard surveillance modalities

-Clinical Implementation: Anal cancer ctDNA testing provides valuable prognostic information after chemoradiation (HR 5.1) but faces challenges including low baseline detection rates and limited prospective validation.
+Clinical Implementation: Anal cancer ctDNA testing provides valuable prognostic information (HR 5.5 in the advanced disease setting) but faces challenges including limited prospective validation in the curative-intent setting.
 Current applications focus on risk stratification and molecular profiling for treatment selection, particularly with emerging immunotherapy options.
 Standard surveillance with tumor markers and imaging remains the established approach, with ctDNA serving as complementary information in select high-risk cases or research settings.
 Prospective interventional trials are needed to define optimal ctDNA-guided management strategies.

 References